Mussel: Reproduction

 Both marine and freshwater mussels are gonochoristic, with separate male and female individuals.
 In marine mussels, fertilization occurs outside the body, with a larval stage that drifts for three weeks to six months, before settling on a hard surface as a young mussel.
 There, it is capable of moving slowly by means of attaching and detaching byssal threads to attain a better life position.

 Freshwater mussels reproduce sexually.
 Sperm is released by the male directly into the water and enters the female via the incurrent siphon.
 After fertilization, the eggs develop into a larval stage called a glochidium (plural glochidia), which temporarily parasitizes fish, attaching themselves to the fish's fins or gills.
 Prior to their release, the glochidia grow in the gills of the host fish where they are constantly flushed with oxygen-rich water.
 In some species, release occurs when a fish attempts to attack the mussel's mantle flaps, which are shaped like minnows or other prey, an example of aggressive mimicry.

 Glochidia are generally species-specific, and will only live if they find the correct fish host.
 Once the larval mussels attach to the fish, the fish body reacts to cover them with cells forming a cyst, where the glochidia remain for two to five weeks (depending on temperature).
 They grow, break free from the host, and drop to the bottom of the water to begin an independent life.

 Predators

-Marine mussels are eaten by humans, starfish, seabirds, and by numerous species of predatory marine gastropods in the family Muricidae, such as the dog whelk, Nucella lapillus.
+Marine mussels are eaten by human beings, starfish, seabirds, and by numerous species of predatory marine gastropods in the family Muricidae, such as the dog whelk, Nucella lapillus.
 Freshwater mussels are eaten by muskrats, otters, raccoons, ducks, baboons, humans, and geese.